Planning a trip to the Yukon? From flying over Kluane National Park to hiking the beautiful Miles Canyon, these are the best things to do in Yukon!

 I was lucky to visit Yukon as the rest of Canada were celebrating their 150th anniversary as an independent country, so it was a special time.
 Saying that, even if I was to visit in the cold depths of winter I’d still love it.
 It’s just one of those places that gets under the skin.
 Forever.

-Watch my videos to see some of my favourite things to do in Yukon (you can check out the 2nd episode over on my YouTube channel):
+Watch my video to see some of my favourite things to do in Yukon (you can check out the 2nd episode over on my YouTube channel):

 The best of Yukon

 When I think of Canada, I think of wide open spaces, of snow-capped mountains and of deep dense forests.